YaroslavHavrylovych/andenginephysicsbox2dextension/README.md

 ## PROGUARD

-Too pass the proguard you have to to add/cover a few basic rules.
-These rules must be applied to the whole app, as gradlew doesn't support proguard in sub-projects.
+To pass Proguard, you have to add/cover a few basic rules.
+These rules must be applied to the whole app, as Gradle doesn't support Proguard in sub-projects.
 In details AndEngine Physics Extension forces you to next:

 ```